 9. Be on Time

-This means arrive 10 minutes early; it will show great time-management skills.
+This means arriving 10 minutes early; it will show great time-management skills.
 If you arrive too early, you will appear too keen and will also rudely interrupt your interviewer’s busy schedule.
 After all, you were given a specific time for a reason.

 10. Stay Calm